msalemor/azure-appgw-apim/README.md

   - Each services requires its own subnet
 - DNS is highly recommended in order for API Magement to resolve internal service names
   - You can deploy an Azure Private Zone or your own via a VMs in on a subnet on the VNet
-- Certificates are required to encrypt the data between Application Gateway and API Management
+- Certificates are required to encrypt the end-to-end communication between Application Gateway and API Management
 - Certificates are required to set the custom gateway and portal hostnames in API Management